mertgldal/productivity-planner-demo/README.md

 * `src/`: Contains reusable components, Zustand stores, type definitions, and utility functions.

 ## 📄 Report / App Concept Document

-*(This section summarizes the "App Concept Document" content from above.
-You can either include the full text here or link to a separate PDF/Notion page in your repository.)*

 **App Name:** SmartPlan AI